olenive/petristep/README.md

 Such interfaces can compartmentalise data transformation steps making it easier to reason about the overall process.

+# Example

+# Concepts

+## Uniquness

+Place and Transition nodes must be unique.

+Tokens don't need to be unique(???)

+## Transition Priority
+You can provide your own transition selection function or use one of the library functions.

+Each transition can in turn have a priority function associated with it.
+When using library functions the transition for which the priority is computed to be the highest will be selected to fire next.
+*** If a transition priority is computed to be zero, the transition does not fire ***

+## Arc Direction
+Arcs between Places and Transitions can be either input (ArcIn) or output arcs (ArcOut).
+This is used to help structure the Petri net.
+However, given that transitions can call arbitrary functions and affect both the input and output Places, information can flow in both directions.
+This is important to note because it means that infinite loops or futile cycles are possible.

 TODO: explain types and IDs and which IDs need to be unique.